-As the Sampung Libong Pag-asa program drew to a close on Monday in keeping with Comelec campaign guidelines, former House Speaker Alan Peter Cayetano said he will continue to call on government to provide direct cash assistance to every Filipino family to help them recover from the effects of the pandemic.
+As the Sampung Libong Pag-asa program was paused on Monday in keeping with Comelec campaign guidelines, former House Speaker Alan Peter Cayetano said he will continue to call on government to provide direct cash assistance to every Filipino family to help them recover from the effects of the pandemic.

 “Patuloy pa rin nating kinakalampag ang gobyerno upang gawan ng paraan ang pagpapatupad ng malawakang stimulus program katulad ng 10K Ayuda,” Cayetano said at the program’s finale on February 7, 2022.